 Your health and safety is the most important thing

 The safety and well-being of our audiences and staff (most of whom are volunteers) is our top priority.
-We have worked extremely hard to introduce safety precautions and adjustments to the way we work, so that we are able to reopen confidently, comfortably and safely for everyone.
+We have worked extremely hard to introduce safety precautions and adjustments to the way we work, so that we are able to welcome audiences confidently, comfortably and safely for everyone.

-Here’s everything you need to know about the measures we’ve introduced.
-If you want to know more, contact our Theatre Management Team via e-mail to email@example.com
+Here’s everything you need to know about the measures we implement at the Garrick.
+If you want to know more, contact our Theatre Management Team, via e-mail to email@example.com

 Planning Your Visit